IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 You may provide the values for these via any `supported MicroProfile Config API source`_.

 **WARNING:**
 *For security, do not use the sources "environment variable" or "system property" (JVM option) in a production context!*
-*Rely on password alias, secrets directory or cloud based sources instead!*
+*Rely on password alias, secrets directory or cloud based sources as described at* :ref:`secure-password-storage` *instead!*

 **NOTE:**